-Triple Falls Trail: waterfall hiking at DuPont State Forest, NC
+Triple Falls Trail at DuPont State Forest, NC

-Hike the Triple Falls Trail at DuPont State Forest to a trio of cascading waterfalls on the scenic Little River on a relatively easy, 1 mile, kid-friendly hike.
+Hike the Triple Falls Trail at North Carolina's DuPont State Forest to a trio of cascading waterfalls on the scenic Little River.

-This hike to Triple Falls spans one mile, round trip.
-The hike follows the Triple Falls Trail in DuPont State Recreational Forest, a beautiful, 10,000 acre playground that’s popular with hikers, bikers and runners, located just east of Brevard, NC.
-While Triple Falls is clearly the hike’s main attraction, there’s abundant beauty along the trail, too: the hike follows the scenic Little River along a wide meander, catching views of the glassy river as it flows over a grassy, bouldered bed.
+This hike scores views of all three waterfalls on a one-mile, kid-friendly, round trip adventure.
+The route follows the Triple Falls Trail in DuPont State Recreational Forest, a beautiful, 10,000-acre playground that’s popular with hikers, mountain bikers, and runners, located just east of Brevard, NC.
+And while the waterfalls are the hike’s main attraction, there’s abundant natural beauty throughout the hike, too: the trail follows the scenic Little River, catching views of the glassy river as it flows over a grassy, bouldered bed.

-The hike from the Hooker Falls / Triple Falls parking area off Staton Road (view maps and driving directions), immediately crosses the wood and metal bridge spanning the Little River.
-The hike catches views of the river’s rocky bed from the bridge as it crosses.
+The adventure starts at the Hooker Falls and Triple Falls parking area off Staton Road (view maps and driving directions).
+The trail immediately crosses the wood and metal bridge spanning the Little River, catching views of the river’s scenic rocky bed from the bridge.

-The Triple Falls Trail follows a wide, graveled path, diving deeper into the forest and following the contours of a wide meander on the river.
+The trail follows a wide, graveled path, diving deeper into the forest and following the river’s broad meander.
 The forest is lush, shaded by tall trees above and covered in vibrant green moss and orange-brown leaves below.
 Leathery-leafed and gnarly-branched rhododendron are abundant, lining the sides of the trail.

-The hike arcs southbound, reaching a trail junction at .2 mile and veering left to visit the lower Triple Falls waterfall.
-Just below the falls, the river’s flow is serene, bordered by blocky rock, grasses and tall trees.
+The hike arcs southbound, reaching a trail junction at .2 mile and veering left to visit the lower of the three waterfalls.
+Just below the falls, the river’s flow is serene, bordered by blocky rocks, grasses, and tall trees.

-The hike turns left at .55 miles, descending to the upper and middle waterfalls on a series of wooden stairs and landings.
-Reaching a wide, expansive rock outcrop, the hike catches gorgeous views of the upper tiers of Triple Falls and the lower waterfall downstream.
+This route turns left at .55 miles, descending to the upper and middle waterfalls on a series of wooden stairs and landings.
+Reaching a wide, expansive rock outcrop, the hike catches gorgeous views of the top two tiers of Triple Falls, and the lower waterfall downstream.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

 Up for an adventure?
-DuPont State Forest is filled with more than 80 miles of outstanding hiking, biking and running trails.
-Don’t miss the short hike to Hooker Falls, accessible from the Triple Falls trailhead: it’s an easy .6 mile hike to a wide, cascading waterfall on the Little River (and a popular summertime swimming hole).
-Or if you’re up for chasing some serious waterfall beauty, hike the forest’s Three Waterfalls Hike to visit Hooker Falls, Triple Falls and the towering cascades of High Falls on a 4.5 mile roundtrip.
+DuPont State Forest offers more than 80 miles of outstanding hiking, biking, and running trails.
+Don’t miss the short hike to Hooker Falls, accessible from the Triple Falls trailhead: it’s an easy .6 mile hike to a broad, cascading waterfall on the Little River (and a popular summertime swimming hole).
+Or if you’re up for chasing some serious waterfall beauty, hike the forest’s Three Waterfalls Hike to visit Hooker Falls, Triple Falls and the towering cascades of High Falls on a 4.5-mile roundtrip.